darkzeroman/AntChallenge/README.txt

   Return true/false if the output is valid?
 Need to think about this more.

 --
-Ant Challenge Project for Addepar Interview
+Ant Challenge Project for Addepar
 By: Vidhur Vohra
 Date of Completion: April 9th, 2012
 ---